 The supply chain is a crucial part of every business’s operational function that has a long-term impact on profitability.
 This includes managing business inventory like raw materials, end products, work in progress, and Maintenance, Repair, and Operations (MRO) supplies.
 Effective control of the flow of these products in and out of your business comes with myriad benefits.

-For instance, you can reduce operational costs as you eliminate unnecessary spending on the commodities not required.
+For instance, you can reduce operational costs as you eliminate unnecessary spending on commodities not required.
 This increases the available cash flow in your business, and you can channel the free capital into other income-generating activities.
 Also, as a business owner, you’d want an inventory system that provides room for growth in the future.
-In that case, here are five ways to create a Shopify scalable inventory management system:
+In that case, below are five ways to create a Shopify scalable inventory management system along with the best apps for Inventory Management.

 Invest in the right inventory management software